tweag/funflow/funflow-tutorial/README.md

     apt-get install curl
     ```
 2. **Running a notebook**: If you hit a snag starting up and/or running a notebook, check that you've started `nix-shell` from the proper folder, namely the one with this doc.
+3. If, when executing a notebook (e.g., `CCompilation.ipynb`), you hit a network / HTTPRequest error, try [ensuring Docker's up and running](#establish-docker).

+### Establish Docker
+Some tutorials require that Docker is up and running on your machine.
+Check out the official Docker website for more about [installation](https://docs.docker.com/engine/install/), and perhaps about the [Docker daemon](https://docs.docker.com/config/daemon/).

 ## Development